 While Facebook and Twitter remain king for social media marketing, Instagram should not be taking a backseat and, if you own a coffee shop or café, it probably now belongs upfront.
 Where Instagram excels, Facebook and Twitter tend to falter.
 Instagram is completely visual based and doesn’t include all the noise and text you will find on Facebook.
 Because of its visual nature, Instagram greatly helps businesses such as restaurants and coffee shops and with over 400 million active users, it isn’t going anywhere anytime time soon.

-The benefits may not immediately mean a direct increase financially for a restaurant but instead raising brand awareness in the community or improving reputation, ultimately benefitting the bottom line in the long term.
+The benefits may not immediately mean a direct increase financially for a restaurant but instead raising brand awareness in the community or improving reputation, ultimately benefiting the bottom line in the long term.
 Follow the tips below to make the best of this social network for your business:

 Pick the right username